CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 ## Reading and Parsing Memory Accesses

-The first step in building a cache simulator is building the infrastructure to read/parse the parse the instructions.
-We'll start by looking at the format of the instruction trace we'll be processing, then look at the code we'll use to parse the instructions.
+The first step in building a cache simulator is building the infrastructure to read/parse the instructions.
+We'll start by looking at the format of the instruction trace, then at the code that will read/parse the instructions.

 ### Format of the Instruction Trace

-The instruction traces my simulator is based on are from [this course assignment](https://occs.oberlin.edu/~ctaylor/classes/210SP13/cache.html).
+The instruction traces for this simulator are from [this course assignment](https://occs.oberlin.edu/~ctaylor/classes/210SP13/cache.html).
 Each line of the trace files looks like the following:

 ```txt
 # 0 7fffed80 1
 ```

-Following the `#` we have the type of memory access (`0` for read, and `1` for write), the address of the piece of memory being accessed, and then the number of instructions executed between the previous memory access and this one.
+Following the `#` we have the type of memory access (`0` for read, and `1` for write), the address of the piece of memory being accessed, and then the number of instructions executed between the previous memory access and this one (for a cache simulator, we don't care about the details of instructions that are not memory accesses).

 ### Opening and Closing the Trace File